 We see in this first act the nature of the wounding: split off aspects of the self that must be retrieved in order for the maiden to return to wholeness.
 We also see the first steps towards recovery.
 Once the miller gets what he wants, he’s quite happy to provide for his daughter, who has paid dearly for the care that is her birthright.
 Yet she knows she cannot stay with her abuser.
 This is often a difficult lesson to learn, especially given how many sufferers of early life betrayal dissociate their memories of the trauma — an experience reflected by the maiden’s loss of her hands.

 In modern psychology, concepts such as Stockholm Syndrome and trauma bonding describe a victim’s continued attachment to a perpetrator.
 Trauma bonding can lead to an ongoing relationship with the abuser.
-More generally, the dynamics that emerged in the relationship with the perpetrator become habitual — including submissiveness, self-sacrifice, and low self-worth, as well as holding the projected shame.
+More generally, the dynamics that emerge in the relationship with the perpetrator become habitual — including submissiveness, self-sacrifice, and low self-worth, as well as holding the projected shame.

-A first step on the journey to recovery is the willingness to walk away from who one became in response to being abused (and scapegoated).
+A first step on the journey to recovery is the willingness to walk away from who one became in response to being abused and scapegoated.
 As Jungian analyst Donald Kalshed observed, “Instead of masochistically and passively ‘belonging’ to the father who has maimed her, [the maiden] takes the first steps into her own irreplaceable individual life.
 To do this she must embrace her own suffering, and this means turning down the temptation of the father’s offer to keep her with his ill-gotten gains from the Devil, i.e., to keep her in a half-alive, half-dead Limbo forever.”5

 Act II: The Angel, the King, and the Silver Hands

 In the second act of Girl Without Hands, the maiden benefits from divine intervention.
 First the angel helps her reach the fruit tree; second, the king — historically a mediator between his people and the divine — marries her and gifts her silver hands.
 The spiritual aspects of recovery are pronounced in this part of the tale, although there is a lack of embodiment.
-Therefore, dissociation and psychological fragmentation continues to plague the maiden.
+Therefore, dissociation and psychological fragmentation continue to plague the maiden.

 Because she decides to “depend on the kindness of people” rather than succumb to an unholy existence, the angel, a symbol of goodness, rewards the maiden’s convictions and nourishes her soul.
 Yet the maiden does not identify with divinity or her own piousness.
 When the priest asks, “Are you a spirit or human?,” she replies, “I am a poor maiden forsaken by all except God.”
 Here she reveals the courage to accept her vulnerability, if not also her shamed state.
 Kalsched observed, “this amounts to an acceptance of one’s own ‘crippled’ condition and its attendant sense of unworthiness or unloveableness, and a willingness to live anyway and not to hide from life and relationship.”6